 Mrs. Epstein has magically produced balloons, pop music, a grand buffet and a gorgeous cake, ‘Happy Birthday Chloe.’
 White icing with violet trim.
 How she’d pulled it off in four hours is a mystery, but then, it’s New York, and it’s Mrs. Epstein.

 Mrs. Epstein, “Chef Villaume had his pastry chef do it, it arrived an hour ago.
 I don’t know how you get fresher cake.
 I had to promise to bring Chloe to the restaurant soon, as compensation.”

 “She’s been in a whirl since she got here.
 Other than her shopping trips with Amaya, she’s stayed close to home.
 A visit to the condo to meet the family, Lacy’s been over a few times.
-Mostly she’s been with Miyako and Ning.
+Mostly she’s been with Miyako.
 Miyako’s been giving her tours of the internet and music.
 It’s all pure magic to her.”

 “Has she talked to James, or Janah?”

 “Our policy is not to go looking for problems.
 If they come up, we’ll do what needs to be done.
 There’s been so much for her, everything is a revelation.
 At first we wondered about overwhelming her.
 She’s young, and unformed, which turns out to be a bit of an advantage, she sucks up everything then tells us all about it over snacks or lunch.
 Ning has to go to the restaurant, so Chloe is with us while Miyako is in school.
 Ning has taken off the nights she normally works for now.”